jon-heard/obsidian-inline-scripts/README.md

 There is a function `runExternal(command)` which can be called from any shortcut.
 It will execute the `command` parameter as a shell command and return the command's console output.
 This lets one run external executables and scripts such as python, M, bash, etc, then get the output and expand it into the note (or do something else with it).

+NOTE: The full function is `runExternal(command, failSilently, dontFixSlashes)`.
+The second two parameters are optional and are explained later in this section.

 ### The "Allow external" setting
-Be aware that `runExternal(command)` will _always_ fail with an authorization error, _unless_ the on/off setting "Allow external" is turned on in the plugin options (it is off by default).
+Be aware that the runExternal function will _always_ fail with an authorization error, _unless_ the on/off setting "Allow external" is turned __on__ in the plugin options (it is off by default).
 This security feature exists because the ability to run shell commands provides a level of access to your computer with which a maliciously written shortcut can do serious damage.

-### The working folder for commands
-runExternal always runs commands at the vault's root folder.
-This allows you to run scripts that are within the vault, meaning the scripts can be copied/synced as part of the vault.

-### Obsidian pauses until a command completes
-When `runExternal(command)` runs a command, Obsidian will freeze until that command is completely finished.
-This can be disconcerting if you are not ready for it, but it is harmless... unless your command runs forever, of course.
+### Examples
+| Test | Expansion | Overview |
+| ---- | --------- | -------- |
+| ^runMyScript$ | return&nbsp;runExternal("myscript.py"); | When the user types `;;runMyScript;`, the python script "myscript.py" will run, and it's console output will be expanded into the note. |
+| ^exec&nbsp;(.*)$ | let&nbsp;result&nbsp;=&nbsp;runExternal($1);<br/>if&nbsp;(result === null)&nbsp;{&nbsp;result&nbsp;=&nbsp;"FAILED";&nbsp;}<br/>return&nbsp;"Shell&nbsp;command&nbsp;result&nbsp;=&nbsp;\""&nbsp;+&nbsp;result&nbsp;+&nbsp;"\"."; | This shortcut allows the user to run _any_ shell command.
+For example, typing `;;exec dir;` will expand into the vault root-folder's contents. |

 ### Command errors
 When a command produces an error:
 1. The runExternal call returns null (instead of the console output)
 2. A popup notification tells the user that an error has occurred
 3. A console error provides detailed information:
-    - The folder the command was run from (always the vault root)
+    - The folder that the command was run from (always the vault root)
     - The command that failed
     - The error message provided by the shell

-runExternal actually has a second, optional, parameter: `runExternal(command, failSilently)`.
+The second, optional, parameter of runExternal is "failSilently".
 When failSilently is true and the command produces an error, runExternal still returns null, but the notification and console error are skipped.

+### The working folder for commands
+runExternal always runs commands at the vault's root folder.
+This allows you to run scripts that are within the vault, meaning the scripts can be copied/synced as part of the vault.

+### Obsidian pauses until a command completes
+When runExternal is used to run a command, Obsidian will freeze until that command is completely finished.
+This can be disconcerting if you are not ready for it, but it is harmless... unless your command runs forever, of course.

 ### Cross-platform slashes
 By default, on Windows, any forward-slashes in the shell command are automatically flipped to back-slashes.
 This helps keep commands cross-platform (always use forward-slashes).
-If this slash-flipping isn't wanted, though, runExternal has one other, optional, parameter `runExternal(command, failSilently, dontFixSlashes)`.
-If `dontFixSlashes` parameter is true, forward-slashes won't be flipped on Windows.
+If this slash-flipping isn't wanted, though, runExternal's third parameter, "dontFixSlashes" can be set to true to disable it.

-### Examples
-| Test | Expansion | Overview |
-| ---- | --------- | -------- |
-| ^runMyScript$ | return&nbsp;runExternal("myscript.py"); | When the user types `;;runMyScript;`, the python script "myscript.py" will run, and it's console output will be expanded into the note. |
-| ^exec&nbsp;(.*)$ | let&nbsp;result&nbsp;=&nbsp;runExternal($1);<br/>if&nbsp;(result === null)&nbsp;{&nbsp;result&nbsp;=&nbsp;"FAILED";&nbsp;}<br/>return&nbsp;"Shell&nbsp;command&nbsp;result&nbsp;=&nbsp;\""&nbsp;+&nbsp;result&nbsp;+&nbsp;"\"."; | This shortcut allows the user to run _any_ shell command.
-For example, typing `;;exec dir;` will expand into the vault root-folder's contents. |

 ***